ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 <br>

 I remember her without any reason at unexpected times.
 I have no hopes of fixing this complicated relationship with her as I won't reach her out even if we both get into the same Uni, if she reaches out then that's awesome, else this remains as a scar.
-The problem is this shit pokes me, for example right now it's poking me.
+The problem is that this shit pokes me, for example right now it's poking me, that's why I am writing this up.
 Scar indeed, which I have no way to fix.

 <br>